 Target amounts for performance-based stock compensation (nonqualified stock options and PSUs) are set by the Committee as a percentage of the named executive officer's salary.
-For 2017, the percentage of salary ranged from 97.5 percent to 165 percent based on the named executive officer's tier.
+For 2018, the percentage of salary ranged from 97.5 percent to 165 percent (which amounts are 150 percent of annual incentive targets) based on the named executive officer's tier.
 Assignment to a particular tier was based on level of responsibility.
-In 2017, Mr. Johnston was assigned to the chief executive officer's tier for which the target level award was 165 percent of base annual salary.
+In 2018, Mr. Johnston was assigned to the chief executive officer's tier for which the target level award was 165 percent of base annual salary.
 The remaining named executive officers were assigned to Tier I for which target level awards were 97.5 percent of base annual salary.
 The target dollar amount is then allocated between stock options and PSUs.
 The number of stock options granted is determined by dividing the target dollar amount by the intrinsic value of the stock option on the date of grant.
 That intrinsic value represents an estimate of fair value of each stock option granted, based on a modeled future market price of our stock less the exercise price applicable to that stock option.
-For option grants issued during 2017, that intrinsic value was \$10.79.
-Assumptions related to those values are disclosed in our 2017 Annual Report on Form 10-K note that describes share-based associate compensation plans.
+For option grants issued during 2018, that intrinsic value was \$10.02 per share.
+Assumptions related to that value are disclosed in our 2018 Annual Report on Form 10-K note that describes share-based associate compensation plans.
 The number of PSUs granted is determined by dividing the target dollar amount by the fair value of the company's stock on the date of grant.
-For 2017, the target value for stock awards was allocated 50 percent to PSUs and 50 percent to stock options.
+For 2018, the target value for stock awards was allocated 50 percent to PSUs and 50 percent to stock options.
 The following formulas were used to calculate the number of shares underlying the grants of performance-based stock compensation: